SEND Local Offer details for West Earlham Junior School

 The support we are currently providing for our pupils is detailed on our provision map.

 In order to better support the growing number of pupils presenting with high levels of need in the social, emotional and mental health category, West Earlham Junior School, has adopted the ‘Thrive Approach’.
-This is a way of working that underpins how the adults relate to the children and support their emotional development.
-Pupils with significant difficulties in this area are supported through 1:1 or small group sessions with one of our trained Thrive practitioners in school.
-We also offer a breakfast, break and lunch club in the Thrive room for pupils who find these times difficult.
+This is a way of working that underpins how the adults relate to the children and support their emotional development and forms the basis of practice in every classroom.
+Some children with high levels of need may receive additional 1:1 or small group support.

 Monitoring effectiveness of support for SEN pupils